-- If the tire does not inflate at least.
-2.0 bar, the damage is too great.
-The sealing agent cannot be used to seal the tyre. © Stop driving!
-Seek help from a specialist garage. - The tyre inflation hose and air compressor may get hot as the tyre is being inflated risk of burning.
+• If the tyre does not inflate to at least 2.0 bar, the damage is too great.

+The sealing agent cannot be used to seal the tyre.
+(2) Do not drive the vehicle!
+Seek help from a specialist garage.

+• The tyre inflation hose and air compressor may get hot as the tyre is being inflated - risk of burning.